Kerr’s COVID-19 Response Plan. Read here.

 - Talking to Children About COVID-19

-Effective Monday, March 16, 2020, Governor Kate Brown and the Oregon Department of Disability Services mandated the closure of site-based day services programs for people experiencing I/DD, as a preventive measure to mitigate the spread of COVID-19.
-These closures included Albertina Kerr’s Portland Art and Learning Studios (PALS).
-Our team carefully examined how to reimagine and reorganize the process and work for our community of artists, while maintaining the goal of our programs for people experiencing I/DD.
-We explored how to connect virtually with a small number of artists to support their creative development and have been doing that on a limited basis.
-However, in light of ongoing public health safety orders—that do not allow these facility-based programs to operate—and the prospect of state budget cuts in the upcoming biennium, we have determined continuing to operate PALS is no longer feasible or sustainable.
-It’s with a heavy heart that we have made the difficult and necessary decision to permanently close the PALS program effective October 30, 2020.
+After Governor Kate Brown and the Oregon Department of Disability Services suspended site-based day services programs for people experiencing I/DD (as a preventive measure to mitigate the spread of COVID-19), our team carefully examined how to reimagine and reorganize the process and work for our community of artists, while maintaining the goal of our programs for people experiencing I/DD.
+However, in light of ongoing public health safety orders—that do not allow these facility-based programs to operate—and the prospect of state budget cuts in the upcoming biennium, we have determined continuing PALS is no longer feasible or sustainable.
+It’s with a heavy heart that we have made the necessary decision to discontinue the PALS program effective October 30, 2020.

-After thoughtful consideration, we made the difficult decision to permanently close the restaurant and shops at Albertina’s Place, effective June 30, 2020.
+After thoughtful consideration, we made the difficult decision to no longer operate the restaurant and shops at Albertina’s Place, effective June 30, 2020.
 Please read Kerr CEO Jeff Carr’s letter to the community here.